-When a reason for the revocation of a certificate appears, the Subscriber shall immediately inform the Revocation Service.
+When a reason for the revocation of a certificate appears, the Subscriber shall as soon as possible inform the Revocation Service.

-In case of TLS Service where the Subscriber can issue TLS certificates using Telia's self-service software, the Registration Officer shall revoke the certificate using the self-service software or inform Telia's Revocation Service immediately, when a reason for the revocation of a certificate comes to his notice.
+In case of TLS Service where the Subscriber can issue TLS certificates using Telia's selfservice software, the Registration Officer shall revoke the certificate using the self-service software or inform Telia's Revocation Service as soon as possible, when a reason for the revocation of a certificate comes to his notice.